beanssmart/smartbeans-doc/docs/reference/smart-beans-api.md

 The following is a complete reference of all methods provided by the `SmartBeans` API, organized by task category.

 ## Framework utilities

+This section provides utility methods that are commonly used within a SmartBean.
+These include access to the current time, retrieving configuration parameters, logging messages, and interacting with other beans.

 <hr className="subtle-hr" />